 Try searching Trove's digitised newspapers for the ship's name and narrowing the dates as much as you can.

 You may also find information about a convict ship or voyage published in a historic overseas newspapers.
 Registered readers can access a number of overseas historic newspapers through our eResources; or try searching the catalogue for a newspaper title or newspapers published in a particular region.
 See our Newspapers research guide for hints and tips on searching for newspapers using the catalogue.
-If you don't have a Library card, you can apply for one online.
+If you don't have a Library login, you can apply online.

-Surgeons journals may contain information of convicts that have become ill and received treatment, or who have died on the voyage.
+Surgeons' journals may contain information of convicts that have become ill and received treatment, or who have died on the voyage.
 They might also contain information about the voyage, conditions aboard the ship and the behaviour of convicts individually or as a group.